oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

    ```bash
    mkdir /opt/.secrets/
    ```
-- Generate a password file - Edit the `/opt/.secrets/pwdfile.txt` and seed the password for the grid, oracle, and database users.
+- Generate a password file

+  Edit the `/opt/.secrets/pwdfile.txt` and seed the password for the grid, oracle, and database users.

   For this deployment scenario, it will be a common password for the grid, oracle, and database users.

-Run the command:
+  Run the below commands:
     ```bash
     cd /opt/.secrets
     openssl genrsa -out key.pem